Host. Educator. Speaker.

 Not a newcomer to pageants, Brittany has held national, state, and local titles in multiple pageant systems.
 She was crowned Miss Delaware for the Miss America Organization in 2014 and Miss Black America in 2017.
 She was awarded more than $35,000 in scholarships during her reign.
 She is the recipient of the Carol Maclary Excellence in Education Award, Miss America Community Service Award, and 1st runner-up to the Miss America Jean Bartel Quality of Life Award.
 During her pageant career, she tirelessly advocated for domestic violence awareness after losing her sister to domestic violence in 2009.
 She has worked alongside former Governor Jack Markell, Delaware Department of Justice, National Network to End Domestic Violence, and the National Coalition Against Domestic Violence.
 Today, Brittany serves the pageant community as a board member for the Miss Delaware Scholarship Organization and Co-Chair of Miss America's Diversity, Equity, and Inclusion Task Force.

 In addition to her academic and pageant endeavors, Brittany is a political commentator and host.
-She’s a regular contributor for R.T.
-News, Fox5 DC, Revolt TV, Black News Channel, Roland Martin Show, Sakshi TV, WVON Radio, and a range of syndicated shows through the Sinclair Broadcast Group.
+She’s a regular contributor for Fox5 DC, Revolt TV, CGTN, Black News Channel, Roland Martin Show, R.T.
+News, Sakshi TV, WVON Radio, and a range of syndicated shows through the Sinclair Broadcast Group.
 Brittany is also a proud member of Alpha Kappa Alpha Sorority, Inc. and a rising disc jockey.
 Her activism, research, and pageant ventures have been featured in Essence, USA Today, Colorlines, Southern Living, and NPR, among others.